Arty3/Unturned-Skins-Mod/README.md

 - Possible server compatibility

 ## 📃 License
-This project uses the `GNU GENERAL PUBLIC LICENSE v3.0` license
+This project uses the `MIT LICENSE` license
 <br>
 For more info, please find the `LICENSE` file here: [License](LICENSE)